 Energy balls can be stored in an air-tight container in the fridge for up to one week.
 But usually they don’t last this long in our house…They’re just waaay too yummy!

 Energy balls are also the perfect little gift.
 I mean they’re healthy, super delicious, and homemade.
 So what is there not to love about them?!
 If you’re looking for a homemade vegan gift for Mother’s Day, these are great!

 I’ve made sooo many different kinds of energy balls in the last years, but these energy bites with coconut and cherries are one of my favorites.
 Probably besides my carrot cake energy balls.
 They’re made of almonds, cashews, dried cherries, dates, rolled oats, and chia seeds.
 And I rolled them in coconut flakes.

 Hope you all have a great start into the new week!
 Let me know if you give these vegan energy bites with coconut a try.
+You might also like my ginger turmeric energy balls.
 As always, I love hearing from you guys.